Serenity Garden Coming to Wekiwa Springs Park

 The use of specialty gardens for the enrichment of human health and wellness dates all the way back to the Middle Ages.
 In the 21st century, here in the United States, research at major hospitals and universities began to produce a body of modern evidence, and it is now understood that time spent in green spaces can benefit human health in ways both culturally significant and scientifically measurable.

-Through its participation in this research, the American Therapeutic Horticultural Association eventually solidified a set of evidence-based principles which became the standards for the development of gardens used for therapeutic purposes.
+Through its participation in this research, the American Therapeutic Horticultural Association eventually solidified a set of evidence-based principles that became the standards for the development of gardens used for therapeutic purposes.

 Detailed site plans are now being prepared to allow work on the hardscape to begin in the next few weeks.